 One is Moulham Ibrik, a 27-year-old who fled Syria to France, where he now is pursuing a degree in prosthetics engineering, while taking French classes on the side and sleeping between two and six hours per night.
 Through NaTakallam, he can earn enough of an income to support his studies, and has shared his story through the conversations he has with language learners around the world.
 Another refugee in Lebanon earned over $1,500 in a month through NaTakallam.
 The refugees that NaTakallam employs are mostly very well educated–architects, engineers, doctors, nutritionists.
 They have no formal language instruction training, which, Sara says, is the point of NaTakallam–it’s meant to provide conversation, not a lesson.
 When you sign up, you’re asked for your level of Arabic proficiency, but beginning students can also sign up.

 The goal, Sara says, is to see every refugee conversation partner earning at least the minimum wage in whatever country they are living in.
-Regardless of where they are, refugees earn $10 per hour of conversation (the cost for Arabic learners is $16 for an hour).
+Regardless of where they are, refugees earn $10 per hour of conversation (the cost for Arabic learners is around $14 for an hour).
 Lebanon’s minimum wage is around $450 per month, so a conversation partner there would need to work 45 hours throughout the month to make that.
 So far, around 13,000 hours of conversation have been hosted through NaTakallam, generating around $110,000 for displaced Syrians.